Guidance on efficacy requirements for biocides: Planning your test product and testing

 - performing a facility or equipment cleaning

-If you re-tested and your results continue to fail to meet performance standards, you may wish to do a different test by changing the test conditions.
+If you repeated the test and your results continue to fail to meet performance standards, you may wish to conduct a different test by changing the test conditions.
 This will affect your labelled claim for your biocide.
 Examples of changes include:

 - removing soil load